Das Neumann Haus Museum (Laidley, Queensland)

-Das Neumann Haus Museum is an historic house museum located in the town of Laidley, Lockyer Valley Region, Queensland, Australia, on the corner of Patrick Street and William Street.
+Das Neumann Haus Museum is an historic house museum located in the town of Laidley, Queensland, Australia, on the corner of Patrick Street and William Street.

 The house, a colonial style weatherboard building, was built by German immigrant Hermann Neumann in 1893 as his private residence.
 The house has been restored to its former condition and refurnished in the style of the 1930s.
 It opened in 1998 to the public as a house museum.

 A visitor information centre, a café and a gift shop are also operated within the building.

 History

 Hermann Friedrich Wilhelm Neumann was born in 1861 in Herrenstein near Gerswalde, Uckermark, Eastern Prussia (now Germany), to parents Carl Neumann and Caroline Neumann (née Wilhelm).

 In 1884, Hermann Neumann migrated to Australia with his parents and two brothers.
 He and his brother Carl established a furniture business in Brisbane Street, Ipswich, Queensland.

-Annie Elizabeth Neumann (née Schermuly), born on April 8, 1859, in London, Middlesex England, was the well-educated daughter of Eliza Schermuly (née Cross), an English aristocratic woman, and Conrad Schermuly, a German musician.
+Annie Elizabeth Neumann (née Schermuly), born on April 8, 1859, in London, was the well-educated daughter of Eliza Schermuly (née Cross), an English aristocratic woman, and Conrad Schermuly, a German musician.
 She left England to visit relatives in Ipswich, traveling as an interpreter on the ship.

 On December 12, 1885, Hermann married Annie in Ipswich - she had been instructing him in the English language.

 In 1893, Hermann, Annie and their three sons moved to Laidley where Hermann expanded the family furniture business.

 The Laidley region was once the home of the "Kitabul People" before the arrival of Europeans in the early 19th century.
 Today, the Jagera people are the traditional owners of the Lockyer Valley region.

 When Hermann Neumann started to build the family residence, showroom and two-storey workshop, the main emphasis initially was on the business, so the house was developed over the following years.

 The furniture manufacturing business was at the rear of the house and a showroom located out the front.
 The showroom was accessible through folding french doors - open during the day, so Annie could keep an eye on the shop whilst tending to the needs of her five children (two daughters were born after moving to Laidley), and closed at night for privacy.
 In the workshop Hermann built furniture for private households as well as for churches, for example the local St Saviours Anglican Church, where such furniture can still be found today.
 As a hobby he also built grandfather clocks and violins.